Telomelonia/Git-tion/README.md

 - Creates a new ticket in a specified Notion database in the "Icebox" section
 - Includes relevant information from the GitHub issue (title, description, issue number, link)
 - Replies to the GitHub issue confirming the Notion ticket was created
+- Acts as a dedicated bot with its own identity (rather than using a personal account)
+- Includes automated testing and CI/CD pipeline integration

 ## Prerequisites